aristanetworks/ansible-cvp/CVPRACv2/README.md

 **cvprac_ContainerTest.py**

-Test script to used in the development of CvpRacV2 to confirm behaviour of functions used in with the ansible modules to manipulate containers
+Test script used in the development of CvpRacV2 to confirm behaviour of functions used with the ansible modules to manipulate containers

 **cvprac_DeviceTest.py**

-Test script to used in the development of CvpRacV2 to confirm behaviour of functions used in with the ansible modules to manipulate devices
+Test script used in the development of CvpRacV2 to confirm behaviour of functions used with the ansible modules to manipulate devices

+**cvprac_ImageTest.py**

+Test script used in the development of CvpRacV2 to confirm behaviour of functions used with the ansible modules to manipulate images

 **test_container.sh**